petr-kalinin/progtexts2/python_basics_en/3_arrays.rst

 there at once (because it would mean using a new array), but you can move 1-2 cars there.

 If it's hard to imagine, find a few (4-5) toy cars at home, and experiment with them.
-If there are no toy cars, take other items similar to each other: pens, pencils, etc.
+If there are no toy cars, take other uniform items: pens, pencils, etc.

 .. task::
     Figure skating competition is judged by :math:`N` judges.